 - Measures 56 by 43 by 92 inches (W x H x D) when set up

-- 190T polyester floor with 5,000-millimeter rated polyurethane coating and tapered seams to keep interior dry
+- 190T polyester floor with 5,000-millimeter rated polyurethane coating and taped seams

 - 185T polyester tent material

-The Mountainsmith Morrison is not the cheapest tent on the market but for the quality you get, and is the best backpacking tent under $200.
+The Mountainsmith Morrison is a very reasonably priced tent for the quality you get.
+Overall, I think its the best backpacking tent on a cost/performance basis.

 - Two shock corded fiberglass poles